dltxio/proxy.idem.com.au/README.md

     }
     ```

-4. Then find the `Send Invoices` endpoint in the DLTX https://hoppscotch.io/ collection  and add the Xero token set along with the Xero client ID.
+4. Then find the `Send Invoices` endpoint in the DLTx https://hoppscotch.io/ collection and add the Xero token set along with the Xero client ID.

 NOTE: The access_token will be valid for 30 mins.